 Families extended an invitation to reenroll, must complete the reenrollment process by the final reenrollment deadline.
 Failure to do so will result in the student being withdrawn; thus the student must complete an application process for enrollment during the Open Enrollment period Refer to the School Calendar or the Admission Office for the Open Enrollment dates.
+Parents withdrawing students during the summer months or after the eligible reenrollment period has closed are not guaranteed a seat for the upcoming school year and must complete the application process.

 It is our reenrollment practice to temporarily block any family from reenrollment who applies out to another school.
 By these actions, it is evident that St. Philip's School and Community Center is not your primary choice for your child's education.
 This enrollment block affords the family the opportunity to seek what they may consider to be a more suitable option for their family while allowing families to re-enroll/enroll who have already made the decision that St. Philip's School and Community Center is the primary option for their family.
-Once these families have had an ample opportunity to re-enroll/enroll, at the discretion of the Enrollment Team blocked families may have an opportunity to enroll on a first come first served basis for remaining slots that are available.
+Once these families have ample opportunity to re-enroll/enroll, at the discretion of the Enrollment Team blocked families may have an opportunity to enroll on a first come first served basis for remaining slots that are available.

-Students who have been recommended to receive or who have received intense academic support, yet have not mastered content of core subjects will have a parent meeting with the Student Support Services Team at the beginning of the third grading term.
+Students who have been recommended to receive or who have received intense academic support, yet have not mastered content of core subjects will have a parent meeting with the Student Support Services Team.
 The purpose of the meeting will be to establish a plan for reenrollment, retention, remediation, or referral considerations.
 For more refer to the Student Support Services section.

 There are other factors considered when offering an invitation for reenrollment.
-Such factors may include but are not limited to compliance with provisions outlined in the Parent Student Handbook to include harmony agreement, communication policy, attending mandatory meetings, ongoing violations, etc.
+Such factors may include but are not limited to compliance with provisions outlined in the Parent-Student Handbook to include Harmony/Communication policy, attending mandatory meetings, ongoing violations, etc.